heofthetea/dhbw-obsidian/semester-1/programmieren/Eigene Datenbank/Shows Database.md

 ```

 ### File Handling
+The functions prompt the user to enter, which file is read from / written to.
+However, for now everything is stored in [[db.txt]]
 #### Writing to file
 This more or less is a rewrite of [[#3.
 View alll datasets]].
 However, in this case, an _iterative_ approach is used to circumvent possible problems arising by not closing the file.